Erik2297/TestTask/README.md

 ### Ctrl+Click below to see the website.
 http://127.0.0.1:8000/

+## information about database construction and image of ERD you can find in databaseInfo folder in the project

 ## for testing simply run this command
 *** php artisan test ***